arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-14.md

 ## Universal Laws
-There is something deeply rewarding in Functional Programming: every so often, you stumble upon some discovery, and you find that it is so profoundly true and powerful that you can you can use it to express a wide range of seemingly unrelated ideas, and often way more concisely and elegantly than before.
+There is something deeply rewarding in Functional Programming: every so often, when you stumble upon some discovery, you find that it is so profoundly true and powerful that you can use it to express a wide range of seemingly unrelated ideas, most likely that not more concisely and elegantly than before.

-Graham Hutton wrote a famous paper on one of those case: [A tutorial on the universality and expressiveness of fold][hutton]. `fold` (`Aggregate` in LINQ) is so powerful that if you stripped `Select`, `Where`, `Sum`, `First`, `Zip`, `CountBy` and other functions away from LINQ, only saving `Aggregate`, believe it or not, you could reimplement each of them entirely in terms of `Aggregate` only.
+Graham Hutton wrote a famous paper on one of those cases: [A tutorial on the universality and expressiveness of fold][hutton].
+Indeed, `fold` (or `Aggregate` in LINQ lingo) is so powerful that if you stripped `Select`, `Where`, `Sum`, `First`, `Zip`, `CountBy` and other functions away from LINQ, only saving `Aggregate`, believe it or not, you could reimplement all of them entirely in terms of `Aggregate` only.
 I cannot recommend to challenge you with this enlighting and fun exercise more.

+`bind` plays in the same league.
+Indeed, I truly hope that, in the sections ahead, I will be able to show you what a tremendous power you uncovered with `>>=`.

 ## Look ma, functors!
-`bind` plays in the same league.
 Do you remember when in [Chapter 7](/monadic-parser-combinators-7) we defined `map`?

 ```fsharp